BipashaKundu/Diffrent-Types-of-Cateract-Dtection-Using-CNN/README.md

 The Primary Accuracy: 80.33%

 Due to the limitaion of Images in the Dataset which is 138 in total, Data Augmentation has been applied.
-And later an comparison of accuracy have been provided with Data Augmentiona and Without Data Augmentation.
+And later a comparison of accuracy have been provided with Data Augmentiona and Without Data Augmentation.

 ![image](https://user-images.githubusercontent.com/64612965/146973423-eaea2e8b-1cd7-4442-b8dc-f397b13354f4.png)